arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/creating-basic-face-filter/content.md

 ### Face Detection Issues

-- If OpenMV can't detect your face try moving the camera further away or position yourself in front of a wall or another plain background.
+- If OpenMV cannot detect your face, try moving the camera further away or position yourself in front of a wall or another plain background.

 ### Bitmap Loading Issues